Vinette

 The Regulars' Geometry

 The people who come back to Vinette repeatedly are not returning for novelty.
 They are returning because the format has settled into a rhythm that suits them.
-The set lunch, which includes wine, has become a fixture for a certain kind of Edinburgh professional who has worked out that a two-course midday meal with a glass at this price point is not easily matched in the neighbourhood.
-Lunchtime at Vinette carries a different energy from dinner — more business-like in pacing, slightly less crowded in atmosphere, and better value by a clear margin.
+The set lunch, which includes wine, has become a fixture for a certain kind of Edinburgh professional who has worked out that a midday meal with a glass at this price point is not easily matched in the neighbourhood.
+Lunchtime at Vinette carries a different energy from dinner, more business-like in pacing, slightly less crowded in atmosphere, and better value by a clear margin.
 If there is an insider logic to the address, it is this: come at lunch first, then decide whether dinner is the follow-up.

 Stuart Ralston's track record in Edinburgh gives the address a particular weight.
 Across his portfolio, the approach has been consistent: Scottish ingredients treated with technique rather than over-complication, rooms that work as rooms rather than as concepts, and menus that have something for both the adventurous and the reliable.
-Vinette sits at the more accessible end of that portfolio in terms of format and price register, which does not make it the lesser entry — it makes it the one that works hardest to be genuinely useful to its neighbourhood.
+Vinette sits at the more accessible end of that portfolio in terms of format and price register, which does not make it the lesser entry, it makes it the one that works hardest to be genuinely useful to its neighbourhood.

 What the Kitchen Does